jpalmucci/shared-poker-timer/README.md

 1) fix these problems
 2) learn Rust programming (because I think it's cool)

 The current version of the timer is hosted at https://pokertimer.palmucci.net/.
 Feel free to use it for your own games if you want.
-It's running on a $4/month Digital Ocean server, which should be good for hundreds if not thousands of running timers.
+It's running on a tiny Digital Ocean server, which should be good for hundreds if not thousands of running timers.

 ## Usage